Progressive Hardrock Beyond the Mainstream (1994, 57.53) ***½/½

 Some Other Day

 Flick released a self-titled EP in 1997 (originally released independently, as Booger.
-Tasteful), containing one Mellotron track (flutes on One Hundred Days, from Brad Jones), but the only full release I've heard by them is what appears to be their sole album, The Perfect Kellulight, from a year later and no, I don't know what it means, either.
-The music seems to fall into that grey, no-man's land known as 'modern rock' or somesuch, otherwise known as 'sub-Radiohead', with that rather whiny vocal style, and a defiantly 'down' approach to their songwriting.
+Tasteful), containing one Mellotron track (flutes on One Hundred Days, from Brad Jones), but the only full release I've heard by them is the first of their two albums, The Perfect Kellulight, from a year later and no, I don't know what it means, either.
+The music seems to fall into that grey, no-man's land known as 'modern rock' or somesuch, otherwise known as 'sub-Radiohead', with that rather whiny vocal style and a defiantly 'down' approach to their songwriting.

 Various tape-replay things going on here; vocalist Trevor Thornton plays decent enough Mellotron cellos on Maybe Someday, while guest Ande Elwood plays Chamberlin on three tracks: Pink Boo has some almost-inaudible flutes (?), while The End has that weird solo male voice, with more of the same on Electric Pear.
 Not exactly a Mellotron Album, then, or, for that matter, one I shall be playing again.
 Dull, with unexceptional tape-replay work.